Delulu

-Delulu (/dəˈluːluː/) is an Internet slang term used to describe the belief that one can influence one's own destiny through sheer willpower.
-Derived from the English-language word delusional, the term has its origins in K-pop communities where the term delulu is used to refer to individuals who were in a parasocial relationship with celebrities and had hopes of meeting them someday.
-The term has subsequently been adopted by Generation Z and Generation Alpha, popularized by viral TikTok trends such as the catchphrase "delulu is the solulu", implying that self-confidence is key to achieving one's dreams, however far-fetched.
-Solulu and trululu are slang terms for "solution" and "truth" respectively, and they are modeled after delulu.
+Delulu (/dəˈluːluː/) is Internet slang for delusional, specifically for believing that one can influence one's destiny through sheer willpower.
+It was first used in K-pop communities for those in a parasocial relationship with celebrities, and who had hopes of meeting them.
+It was adopted by Generation Z and Generation Alpha, popularized by viral TikTok trends such as the catchphrase "delulu is the solulu", that is, self-confidence is key to achieving one's dreams, however far-fetched.
+Solulu and trululu are slang for "solution" and "truth", modeled after delulu.

 Origins

-Derived from the English word delusional, the term delulu has its origins in Internet communities obsessed with K-pop culture, such as the OneHallyu Forum active around 2013 and 2014.
-In these forums, the term "delulu" was often used in a derogatory manner.
-Used as an adjective or a noun, it referred to individuals who harbored unrealistic hopes of meeting a celebrity of whom they were a fan, indicating a parasocial relationship characterized by delusional beliefs.
-The term was often also used by users in the context of joking about being deluded themselves.
+Derived from the word delusional, delulu originates in Internet communities obsessed with K-pop culture, such as the OneHallyu Forum active around 2013 and 2014.
+In these forums, delulu often mocked individuals who hoped, unrealistically, to meet a celebrity they idolized, a sign of a parasocial relationship with delusional beliefs.
+Users also often joked about being deluded themselves.

-Another significant area where the term delulu crops up in K-pop culture is in its use surrounding shipping and stan cultures, used to refer to fans who latch onto any interaction between two celebrities as proof of them dating or being in a relationship of some kind.
+Delulu in K-pop culture is also used in the shipping and stan cultures for fans who interpret any interaction between celebrities as proof of their dating or being in a relationship.

 In popular culture

 Prime Minister of Australia Anthony Albanese (official portrait pictured) criticised opposition policies as "delulu with no solulu" in Parliament (2025).

-Since late 2022, the term has enjoyed a resurgence amongst Generation Z and Generation Alpha due to various viral trends on platforms like TikTok and Instagram.
+Since late 2022, delulu has spread virally to Generation Z and Generation Alpha on platforms like TikTok and Instagram.
 As of December 2023, TikTok had recorded over five billion views of the hashtag #delulu.
-Multiple creators have embraced the term "delulu", including incorporating it as part of their short-form videos.
+Multiple creators have embraced delulu, often incorporating it in their short-form videos.

-The catchphrase "delulu is the solulu" has been coined by influencers, which implies that self-confidence is the solution to career decisions.
+TikTok influencers coined the catchphrase "delulu is the solulu", implying that self-confidence is the solution to career decisions.

-Despite its derogatory origins, the term has taken on a new meaning.
-In its modern form, it is used to denote the idea that one could influence one's life position through utter force of will, drawing parallels to the "manifesting" movement kicked off by Oprah Winfrey in the 2000s or the "fake it till you make it" aphorism prevalent during the 1970s.
+Despite its derogatory origins, delulu now often means that one can influence one's life through force of will, similarly to the "manifesting" movement promoted by Oprah Winfrey in the 2000s and the "fake it till you make it" aphorism of the 1970s.

-In March 2025, during a parliamentary debate, Australian Prime Minister Anthony Albanese used the term delulu while criticising the opposition's economic and energy policies.
-The phrase "delulu with no solulu" was directed at the Liberal-National Coalition, implying that their approach was delusional and lacked solutions.
-Albanese's use of the word was mentioned when it was added to the on-line Cambridge Dictionary in 2025.
+In March 2025, during a parliamentary debate, Australian Prime Minister Anthony Albanese used delulu to criticise the opposition's economic and energy policies.
+The phrase "delulu with no solulu" was directed at the Liberal–National Coalition, implying that their approach was delusional and lacked solutions.
+Albanese's use was added to the on-line Cambridge Advanced Learner's Dictionary in 2025.